-19. [This paragraph has been deleted].

-- 20. The Case Examiner will prepare the papers which will go to the Board for its decision as to investigation and delegation. - 21.
-To assist the Board with its functions, covering reports to the Board should summarise the information, identify the possible breaches, refer to the test and guidance for investigation and may make recommendations as to investigation. - 22.
+- 19. [This paragraph has been deleted]. - 20.
+The Case Examiner will prepare the papers which will go to the Board for its decision as to whether: - a) to direct the Case Examiner to attempt to resolve the matter through Constructive Engagement with the Statutory Auditor or Statutory Audit Firm; - b) there is a good reason to investigate the matter; or - c) no further action is to be taken in relation to the matter. - 21.
+To assist the Board with its functions, papers to the Board should summarise the information, identify the possible breaches, make recommendations as to no further action, Constructive Engagement, or investigation as the case may be and refer to the applicable test and guidance. - 22.
 [This paragraph has been deleted].